 During the three (advanced child) or four (categorical adult) years of neurology residency training, the neurology resident has an extensive exposure to clinical neurology.
 Residents progressively obtain greater independence and autonomy as they gain more experience in managing patients with a variety of neurologic problems.

-The faculty and staff are committed to facilitating resident education and training and to maintain collegial and nurturing environment conducive for learning.
+The faculty and staff are committed to facilitating resident education and training and to maintain a collegial and nurturing environment conducive for learning.
 This is accomplished through a strong faculty presence in all aspects of resident training.
-All patients seen by the resident are presented and discussed with an attending.
+All patients seen by the resident are presented and discussed with an attending physician.
 Daily rounds on the inpatient services include both bedside and didactic teaching.
-Outpatient experiences are done within different subspecialty clinics under direct supervision of subspecialty attending.
-Resident have weekly longitudinal clinic where such skills as patient – doctor relationships, empathy, factors improving biological and psychosocial quality of life, interdisciplinary approach to patient care are taught and implemented by the residents.
+Outpatient experiences are arranged within different subspecialty clinics under direct supervision of a subspecialty attending physician.
+Residents have weekly longitudinal clinics where skills such as patient and doctor relationships, empathy, factors improving biological and psycho-social quality of life, and an interdisciplinary approach to patient care are taught and implemented by the residents.